M17-Project/M17_Implementations/SP5WWP/lib/README.md

 ### Compiling

-To compile simply run `make`.
+To compile, simply run `make`.
 This will generate a shared library `libm17.so`.